srees1988/srees1988.github.io/_pages/about.md

 text-align: justify}
 </style>

 Hello!
 I'm Sreejith Sreedharan a.k.a Sree; an ever-curious data-driven marketer who’s based in Sydney and works for Servcorp as a Global Operations - Senior Marketing Analyst in Predictive Modelling.
-Before joining Servcorp, I have garnered a solid six years of international work experience in marketing data analytics/science from ACNC, M&C Saatchi Australia & Cognizant Technology Solutions.
+Before joining Servcorp, I have garnered a solid six years of international work experience in marketing data analytics/science from Mission Australia, M&C Saatchi Australia & Cognizant Technology Solutions.

 Professionally, I am immensely inspired by the potential for combining marketing analytics with predictive modelling and cloud computing; to provide scalable insights on targeted consumer behavior.
 Through the years, I have amassed skill sets in **Data Modelling** (R, SQL, Python), **Data Visualization** (Power BI, Qlik Sense, Tableau, ggplot2, matplotlib) and **Data Science** (Supervised/Unsupervised Machine Learning algorithms in R & Python) to be a boundless data storyteller in years to come.
 In a few years down the road, I see myself working at the forefront of data-driven Marketing Management Consulting.